US eases travel warning to countries including Olympics host Japan - RFI

 Washington (AFP)

-The United States on Tuesday eased its warning against travel to a number of major nations including Olympics host Japan, Canada and Mexico after reassessing Covid concerns.
+The United States on Tuesday eased its warnings against travel to a number of major nations including Olympics host Japan, raising hopes that widespread vaccinations will bring a return to normal travel.

-The State Department issued an advisory asking Americans to reconsider travel due to the risk of Covid-19, upgrading a blanket warning earlier not to go.
+Close US allies and neighbors including Canada, Mexico, France and Germany also received upgrades, with the State Department asking Americans to reconsider travel but ending its blanket advice not to go at all.

-Other countries for which US travel advice was eased include close allies such as France and Germany as well as Greece, which has been welcoming vaccinated US tourists, and South Africa, which has battled a Covid variant.
+South Korea received a clean bill of health, with the State Department saying Americans can exercise normal precautions when visiting -- the standard US travel advice for developed nations before the pandemic.

-Such travel advice has been closely watched for clues on when the United States will ease restrictions in place for more than a year on travel from European nations.
+A State Department official said it revised its travel guidance after new recommendations a day earlier by the Centers for Disease Control, which called on Americans to be fully vaccinated before traveling but for non-vaccinated people to avoid trips.

-The State Department said it revised its travel guidance after new recommendations a day earlier by the Centers for Disease Control, which called on Americans to be fully vaccinated before traveling but non-vaccinated people to avoid trips.
+"As conditions evolve, we regularly update our advice to US travelers," the official said.

-"As conditions evolve, we regularly update our advice to US travelers," a State Department official said.
+Such travel advice has been closely watched for clues on when the United States will end restrictions imposed more than a year ago by former president Donald Trump that banned most visitors from the European Union and Britain.

-Jake Sullivan, the national security advisor, said Monday that any easing of travel restrictions for Europeans to the United States would be transparent and "guided by science and evidence."
+Jake Sullivan, the national security advisor, said Monday that any easing of travel restrictions for Europeans to the United States would be transparent and "guided by science and evidence."#photo1

 "But we have to follow the science and we have to follow the guidance of our public health professionals.
 So we are actively engaging with them to determine the timeframe."